National Airlines (1934–1980): 1960s

-On July 26, 1969, the Atlanta-San Francisco nonstop route was awarded to National and service began on October 1, 1969.
+On July 26, 1969, the Atlanta-San Francisco nonstop route was awarded to National, and service began on October 1, 1969.
 It was National's only route out of Atlanta.

 1970s

 A $17 million IBM electronic computer reservation system, called Res-A-Vision, was completed and put into operation in 1970.

-On June 16, 1970, National Airlines reintroduced international flights, when their Miami-London route opened (flights to Cuba were suspended in 1961 due to the Cuban Revolution).
+On June 16, 1970, National Airlines reintroduced international flights, when their Miami-London route opened (flights to Cuba were suspended in 1961 after the Cuban Revolution).
 With the London route, they became the third U.S. transatlantic passenger carrier, after Pan Am and TWA.

 In the fall of 1970, the Boeing 747-100 jumbo jet, at that time the largest commercial airliner, entered service with National on the Miami-New York nonstop route on October 1, 1970, and the Miami-Los Angeles transcontinental nonstop route on October 25, 1970.
 National sold its 747s in May 1976.
 Also in 1970, National Airlines opened their own terminal at John F. Kennedy International Airport, which was dubbed the Sundrome.

-Following an order for ten aircraft in 1969, the wide body McDonnell Douglas DC-10-10 was put in service on the Miami-New York route on December 15, 1971.
+Following an order for ten aircraft in 1969, the widebody McDonnell Douglas DC-10-10 was put in service on the Miami-New York route on December 15, 1971.
 A 1971 publicity campaign designed by F. William Free promoting National's flight attendants was criticized by the National Organization for Women as being sexist due to the slogan "I'm (flight attendant's name).
-Fly me.", or similar.
+Fly me.
+Fly National," or similar.
 Seeing one of these posters in Manchester inspired Eric Stewart of 10cc to write the band's 1976 hit song "I'm Mandy Fly Me".

+A proposed merger of National Airlines and Northwest Orient Airlines was announced on September 23, 1971, as an effort to combine National’s Florida, East Coast, and southern transcontinental network with Northwest’s Upper Midwest, western U.S., and trans-Pacific system, creating a geographically complementary national and international airline.
+Under the agreement, National would be absorbed into Northwest, with National shareholders receiving 0.85 Northwest shares for each National share; shareholders of both companies overwhelmingly approved the transaction in December 1971.
+The airlines argued that the merger would generate operating economies, improve aircraft utilization, connect complementary seasonal traffic flows, and provide passengers with expanded through-service while eliminating relatively little direct competition.
+However, the proposal faced opposition from labor unions and the Department of Justice and Civil Aeronautics Board staff, who argued that both airlines were financially viable independent competitors and that eliminating one major trunk carrier could reduce competition.
+After CAB hearings in early 1972, examiner Robert L. Park recommended against approval on May 22, concluding that the claimed benefits did not justify the loss of an independent airline.
+Although the decision was only an examiner’s recommendation rather than a final CAB rejection, prolonged regulatory uncertainty weakened support for the transaction, and on November 28, 1972, National’s board unilaterally terminated the merger agreement before the full board issued a final decision.